mvazquezc/scc-fun/demo3/README.md

 Now it's time to see how capabilities can be managed on OpenShift.

-Before we start, it is worth mentioning that there is an [issue](https://github.com/kubernetes/kubernetes/issues/56374) in Kubernetes that will prevent capabilities to work as one would expected if not running your pods with UID 0, that's why we will allow our pods to run with any uid on the following examples.
+Before we start, it is worth mentioning that there is a [limitation](https://github.com/kubernetes/kubernetes/issues/56374) in Kubernetes that will prevent capabilities to work as one would expected if not running your pods with UID 0, that's why we will allow our pods to run with any uid on the following examples.

 ### Hands-on Demo 1